MntCer/Rooc/doc/TheRoocReference.md

 GenericType = List .
 List        = "list" "(" Type ")" .
 ```

-Like in other languages, elements in a list must have the same type.
+Elements in a list should have the same type.

 ### Struct type

 Declaration of a new struct leads to a new type which appears the same as the name of the struct.

 Struct type example:

 ```
 Struct A{
     var num: int;
 }

 Struct B{
     /* Here `A` is the type of variable `a` */ var a: A;